 Information on solicited abstracts

 Solicited submissions are those abstracts that you would like to particularly highlight in your session.
 Please note the following:

 - Authors (first and co-authors) cannot have a solicited presentation in a session they (co-)convene.
-(Co-)conveners cannot be the presenting author, and are discouraged from being a co-author, in oral presentations in a session they convene.

 - You can indicate the names of solicited presenter(s) in the description of your session (solicited presenters: Eugene G. Underwood, EugeneG@Under.com; Janice E. Smith, email@example.com).
 This can be done by using the tool session modification with access through the convener login link in the session programme.

 - You can assign the status of "solicited" to abstracts when you compile your final programme (see SOIII).